 To Wrap Up…

-In this post, we explained several things about musical intervals which are a foundation for music construction.
+In this post, we explained several things about musical intervals, a foundation for music construction.

 - In major scales, we have Perfect and Major Intervals.

-- If a Perfect or Major interval is expanded by half step it becomes an Augmented interval.
+- If half a step expands a Perfect or Major interval, it becomes an Augmented interval.

 - When the distance between two notes of a Major interval is lessened by one half-step, it is called a Minor Interval.